 And then, as time moves on, look for people that are not like you.
 International students are a great choice.
 They are often accessible and hungry for such experiences.
 A sad fact is that still, as many as 80% of all international college and university students never make it into an American home.

 Not long ago, I reached out to a new Korean couple living in our area.
 They are both diplomats.
-They will have their first baby in a few months.
-They have never been in an American home.
-No one is reaching out to them.
+They’ll have their first baby in a few months.
+Neither had ever stepped into an American home.
+No one had reached out to them.
 But then they received our call.

 “We don’t know how to thank you enough.
 Tonight I am going to bed with a full heart because of your unexpected call and kindness,” the husband texted to me.